wasmerio/ate/doc/design.md

 1. Preventing people from reading information that they should not know.
 2. Preventing people from writing information in areas they are not allowed.

-Where systems fail are weaknesses in the design somewhere between where the information resides and a human attempting to break the two goals stated above.
+Where systems often fail in this challenge is attacks are able to take advantage in weaknesses in the design somewhere between where the information resides and legitimate humans that the system is designed for.

                             Chain Of Trust                                             I